 They were both spot on.
 My chicken came out moist, and tender, with a nice smokey flavor.
 The ribs were tender but did not completely fall off the bone.

-They did seem like they steamed a bit but I contribute that to having the chicken in the cooking chamber at the same time.
+They did seem like they steamed a bit but I attribute that to having the chicken in the cooking chamber at the same time.
 I brined the chicken and imagine it gave off a lot of steam.
 Next time I will cook them separately and see how they turn out.

 We would like to hear from you!
 Have you ever tried The Orion Cooker before?
 If so what did you think of it?
 If you have not tried it does it look like something you would like?
 Please leave us a comment below.
 Also, Check out our Part 2 video review below where we show you how to use the Orion Cooker.